agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 The 2020 Overwatch League season was split into two regions with very few games played between them due to the [2020 COVID pandemic][pandemic].
-For that reason I have split the comparison in two and look at the North America and Asia regions separately.
+For that reason I have split the comparison in two and look at the North American and Asian regions separately.

 [pandemic]: https://en.wikipedia.org/wiki/COVID-19_pandemic